Should I Finish This Course of Antibiotics?

 When to complete the full course

-Finish the course if you are really sick or immunosuppressed.
+Finish the course if you are sick or immunosuppressed.

 If the infection is in a sterile space, finish the course of antibiotics.